File and Directory Entries API

 3. Algorithms

-To resolve a relative path with abspath (an absolute path) and path (an absolute path, a relative path, or the empty string), run the following steps which return an absolute path:
+To resolve a relative path with abspath (an absolute path) and path (an absolute path, a relative path, or the empty string), perform the following steps.
+They return an absolute path.

 1. If path is an absolute path, return path.